minio/docs/source/reference/minio-cli/minio-mc/mc-retention.rst

 The :mc:`mc retention` command configures the Write-Once Read-Many (WORM) object lock settings for an object or object(s) in a bucket.
 You can also set the default object lock settings for a bucket, where all objects without explicit object lock settings inherit the bucket default.
-For more information on MinIO object locking and data retention, see <link>.

 .. end-mc-retention-desc